jpsim/JPSKeyboardLayoutGuide/README.md

 @end
 ```

-In subclasses of `JPSKeyboardLayoutGuide`, you'll see `keyboardLayoutGuide` in addition to `topLayoutGuide` and `bottomLayoutGuide`.
+When importing `JPSKeyboardLayoutGuide`, you'll see `keyboardLayoutGuide` in addition to `topLayoutGuide` and `bottomLayoutGuide`.
 All these guides behave in the same way.

 For more details on layout guides, refer to Apple's documentation on the [`UILayoutSupport` Protocol](https://developer.apple.com/library/ios/documentation/uikit/reference/UILayoutSupport_Protocol/Reference/Reference.html)